tomwaters/beacon/README.md

 Enter a min and max rate to play at a random rate between the two.

 Enter a comma separated list of rates (e.g. 1,1.2,2) followed by a pattern (up/dn/rnd) to play a sequence.

+Specify a negative rate to play backwards.

+Enter with just a voice to view the current rate for that voice.
 ```
 rate 1 2
 rate 1 0.8 1.5
 rate 1 0.5,1,1.5 rnd
+rate 1 -2,-2.4,-2.6 dn
 ```
-Enter with just a voice to view the current rate for that voice.

 ### rate_slew
 *rate_slew \<v#\> \<s\>*

 Set the slew time (in seconds) when changing the rate of the specified voice.
 ```
 rate_slew 1 2
 ```